flywheel-apps/curate-bids/README.md

 Which template type to use.
 Options: Default, ReproIn, or Custom.
 Note: Custom expects a BIDS Project Curation JSON Template as a project-level file with the filename ending in project-template.json.

+### verbosity

+This defaults to INFO but set it to DEBUG to see exactly what is happening to help with figuring out BIDS curation.

 ## Outputs

 The "outputs" of this gear are metadata written to the "BIDS" namespace in all container's and file's Custom Information.
 See the [BIDS Introduction](https://docs.flywheel.io/hc/en-us/articles/360008162154-BIDS-Overview) for more information.